abhinayvollala08/Quantum-Computing-Projects-for-Beginners/README.md

-# Quantum-Computing-Projects-for-Beginners
+# Quantum-Computing-Projects-for-Beginners using PennyLane
-Quantum Computing Project for Beginners
+Here you can find Quantum Computing Projects for Beginners using PennyLane
+1. Random Number Generator